F-I-D-O/Manuals/manuals/LLM.md

 - [`Doing`](https://claudionary.com/definition/doing/): When the classification of Claude's thoughts is not clear, the `doing` keyword is emitted.
 - [`Drizzling`](https://claudionary.com/definition/drizzling/): gathering the required knowledge in an inefficient, sparse way, like a light rain.
 - [`Effecting`](https://claudionary.com/definition/effecting/): Claude transitioned from thinking to acting, i.e., writing a plan, executing commands, writing code, etc.
+- [`Embellishing`](https://claudionary.com/definition/embellishing/): Improving an already existing answer.
+This indicates that most effor was not spend on the main reasoning process, but on the response tweaking.
 - [`Enchanting`](https://claudionary.com/definition/enchanting/): Producing undocumented and non-based responses that are result of the reinforcement learning process on the user ratings.
 - [`Envisioning`](https://claudionary.com/definition/envisioning/): Early phase of Claude's thinking, before it decides wheter the idea is achievable, sound or the best way to to do.
 - [`Flambéing`](https://claudionary.com/definition/flambeing/): Removing confuding details and ambiguities from the response, leaving only the coherent core of the idea.